Perch-01/Tkinter_Password_Manager_GUI/README.md

 # Tkinter_Password_Manager_GUI
 This is a password manager GUI made with Tkinter and python which saves your entered website, password and email into a locally generated file so that you always have your saved passwords acessible to you.
-You can also search up saved passwords by providing the website the password is associated with
+You can also search up saved passwords by providing the website the password is associated with.

+It displays knowledge of Tkinter GUI library, using JSON objects in python, form validation, error handling and much more.

 Features
 - Save password into a JSON database whch is stored locally and easily accessible to you